rmjarvis/TreeCorr/docs/params.rst

     - ``weight`` = The total weight of the pairs in each bin.
     - ``npairs`` = The total number of pairs in each bin.

-:nt_file_name: (str) The output filename for count-spin-3 correlation function.
+:nt_file_name: (str) The output filename for count-trefoil correlation function.

     The output columns are:

     - ``R_nom`` = The center of the bin
     - ``meanR`` = The mean separation of the points that went into the bin.
     - ``meanlogR`` = The mean log(R) of the points that went into the bin.
-    - ``tR`` = The mean real component of the spin-3 field relative to the center points.
+    - ``tR`` = The mean real component of the trefoil field relative to the center points.
-    - ``tR_im`` = The mean imaginary component of the spin-3 field relative to the center points.
+    - ``tR_im`` = The mean imaginary component of the trefoil field relative to the center points.
     - ``sigma`` = The 1-sigma error bar for ``tR`` and ``tR_im``.
     - ``weight`` = The total weight of the pairs in each bin.
     - ``npairs`` = The total number of pairs in each bin.